Journey to the Savage Planet Stadia Edition debuts 1/28 - 9to5Google

-On Twitter today, former Typhoon Studios director Alex Hutchinson confirmed that Journey to the Savage Planet would arrive on Google Stadia on January 28.
+On Twitter today, former Typhoon Studios director Alex Hutchinson said that Journey to the Savage Planet would arrive on Google Stadia on January 28 (now confirmed as 2/1).
 He claims that date was previously announced, but as far as we can tell, that’s not actually the case.
-A January launch has been expected for some time, though, and it’s great to see.
+An early-year launch has been expected for some time, though, and it’s great to see.

-Update: Alex says there’s a chance the release is actually February 1st, not January 28th.
-This would be more in line with other Stadia Pro additions, but we’ll have to wait and see.
-We’ve reached out to Google to confirm this release date officially and will update the article accordingly upon their response.

-When the game launches on Stadia this Thursday, it will be coming alongside the game’s Steam release on PC.
+When the game launches on Stadia next week, it will be coming just after the game’s Steam release on PC.
 Notably, too, the Stadia version of the game is an exclusive edition that includes all previous expansion content as well as bonus content only found on Stadia.

 “WELCOME TO THE PIONEER PROGRAM!
 As the newest recruit of Kindred Aerospace – The 4th best interstellar space exploration company – Your job is to determine if the planet ARY-26 planet is fit for humans.
 You may be short on equipment and experience, but you’ll figure it out.
 Good luck!